GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 <p align="center">
 <img src="https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/c1204842-28e5-4334-9297-0135b99d95fb)"  width="60%" height="60%">

-We will repeat the same proces for  the other 4 csv files.
+We will repeat the same proces for  the other 4 csv flat files.
 Once they're all set, we are ready to validated and debug.

 Then the ETL pipeline results as follows: